epaunova/RL-task-automated-profiler-finetuning/README.md

-# RL Task: Anthropic Experiment Profiler
+# RL Task: Experiment Profiler

 This repository implements the exact RL task that was described in the earlier
 recommendation: building an automated profiler for Anthropic Claude finetuning